 Ben Nind is currently the Executive Director of the Giant Mine Oversight Board.
 Ben Nind’s term as a member of the Board of the Canada Council for the Arts was renewed for four years effective May 11, 2021 to May 10, 2025.

 Photo: Pat Kane

-Karl has served on a plethora of boards, including appointments to the Government of Alberta’s Alberta Foundation for the Arts, the Lieutenant Governor of Alberta Arts Awards and Foundation and Travel Alberta.
+Karl has served on a plethora of boards, including appointments to the Government of Alberta’s Alberta Foundation for the Arts, the Lieutenant Governor of Alberta Arts Awards Foundation, and Travel Alberta.
+He currently serves as member of the Premier’s Council on the Status of Persons with Disabilities within the Government of Alberta.
 In addition to teaching and working at several prominent post-secondary institutions, Karl has completed studies in music, business and arts leadership at Cambridge University, the University of Toronto, McGill University and the University of Calgary.

 Karl has also received numerous awards and honours, including a Lieutenant Governor of Alberta Arts Award, a Queen’s Jubilee Award, and grants from both the Canada Council for the Arts and SSHRC.
 He was also named one of Calgary’s top 40 under 40 by Avenue Magazine.

 Karl Schwonik was appointed to the Board of the Canada Council for the Arts for a four-year term effective June 14, 2018, to June 13, 2022.